ErockEsquire/Curbalert-Frontend/README.md

 If user makes a post, the item should appear in post history.

 Lastly, a user can sign out, which will save all items on dashboard to the account.

+## Use Deployed
+Curbalert is already deployed to curbalert.netlify.app, relying on https://curbalert-api.herokuapp.com endpoint.
+If there are still dynos, a list of items should appear upon logging in.
+Otherwise, unfortunately the /items endpoint will not be usable.